knhash/knhash.github.io/_posts/2017-12-12-intern-log-day-55.md

 The scripts were our secret weapon.
 We would be able to complete our tasks in one tenth the time it took the previous interns.
 We managed to complete a long standing dataset cleaning task with a convoluted series of instructions and scripts.
 Without the scripts though it would have been a _nightmare_.

-> Takeaway #4: Meetings are necessary.
-And **dumb**.

-We were part of a few meetings.
-We haggled about features over Skype.
-We solved front end bugs from the back end because we were asked to.
-We implemented smart hacks.
-We took part in _Knowledge Transfers_.
-We had long email threads.
-Basically we went through the whole corporate experience.
-I didn’t like it much.

-> I decided a corporate job wasn’t for me.

 ### The experience.

 But I loved our work.
 We got all the leeway of an intern and the work of a full timer.
 We were single handedly (_double handedly?_) responsible for maintaining the whole system.
 We took our days off.
 We played our games.
 But we got our work done, completed our tasks of the day.
 And it was **fun**.